Yarimawa/web-rat/README.md

 # web-rat
-Web Rat is an open-source web scraping script built with python.
+Web Rat is an open-source web scraping script built with python, primary use is for file download
-Use responsibly.
-Disclaimer: Contributors to this project take no responsibility of where and how this script gets implemented.